Skip to main content

 • Assessment of modeled concentrations relative to chronic health guidelines

-BkA has been involved with the CDPH Standard Method from its inception as CA Section 01350 and can answer your questions about this standard, as well as guide you through the requirements of other programs referencing the standard.
+BkA has been involved with the CDPH Standard Method from its inception as CA Section 01350.
+We are listed on the CDPH Environmental Health Laboratory Branch website as a provider of VOC testing services and the operator of the ClearChem product declaration program.
+We can answer all your questions about the CDPH standard and guide you through the requirements of other programs referencing the standard.

 BkA also serves international building product manufacturers.
 For the EU, products are tested following the ISO 16000-9 and ISO 16000-11 standards and the newer EN 16516 standard to demonstrate compliance with the French Decree on the Labeling of Construction Products for Their Emissions of Volatile Pollutants.
 This labeling law applies to all interior paints & coatings, wallcoverings, ceiling panels, hard surface and resilient flooring, insulation, doors and windows sold in France.
 BkA also is an approved laboratory for many categories of products in the Blue Angel ecolabel program operated by the federal government of Germany.
 Spray polyurethane foam (SPF) insulation is tested for VOC emissions by the CAN/ULC-S774 standard for compliance with national and provincial building code regulations in Canada.